ahmad9059/obsidian/1-Notes/DBMS/MySQL.md

 Database is a collection of interrelated data.

+- A **database** is an organized collection of data that can be easily accessed, managed, and updated.
+- It stores data in tables, rows, and columns, allowing efficient retrieval and manipulation.
+- Examples include MySQL, PostgreSQL, and MongoDB.

 ## DBMS

 DBMS(Database Management System) is software used to create, manage, and organize databases.

+- A **DBMS** is software that manages and controls database operations like storing, retrieving, and updating data.
+- It ensures data consistency, security, and integrity while providing an interface for users to interact with the database.
+- Examples include MySQL, Oracle, and Microsoft SQL Server. 🚀

 ## What is RDBMS